1960s 1970s 1980s 1990s 2000s

 1982f Comparison of the Brauer group with the Tate-S(h)afarevic(h) group, J. Fac.
 Sci.
 Univ.
 Tokyo (Shintani Memorial Volume) IA 28 (1982), 735-743.

 For a surface fibred over a curve over global field, relates the order of the Brauer group of the surface to that of the Tate-Shafarevich group of the Jacobian of the generic fibre in a general situation where the two are not equal (generalization of a theorem of Artin and Tate who assumed that there was a section).
-Deduce that, for many Jacobians over global fields of nonzero characteristic, the first part of the Birch/Swinnerton-Dyer conjecture (order of the zero) implies the whole conjecture (formula for the order of the Tate-Shafarevich group).
+Using (1975a), one can deduce that, for many Jacobians over global fields of nonzero characteristic, the first part of the Birch/Swinnerton-Dyer conjecture (order of the zero) implies the whole conjecture (formula for the order of the Tate-Shafarevich group).

 1983a The action of an automorphism of C on a Shimura variety and its special points